 - You hide from your child when you eat dessert so you don’t have to share.

-- Putting on jeans means you’re dressed up.
+- Putting on jeans and a stylish bra means you’re dressed up.

 - Friends and co-workers refer to something as your child says it rather than its real name.
 (I have clients who now call The Home Depot “Depot Depot” – my son’s name for it.)